Are you anxious to get your ideas & interviews on a podcast, but aren't sure where to start?

 Let’s talk about that next.

-Step 5: Choose A Platform
+Step 5: Choose Podcast Hosting

 You can also upload it to multiple platforms, of course.
-But what is the best way to get started with Podcasting?
+But what is the best way to get started with podcasting?

 Easy.
 You need to choose a host.
 A host is simply where you will store the MP3 file that you’ve just created to be your podcast episode.